feldera/feldera/docs/docs/guides/dev-flow.md

 ## Launch the prepared demo

-Refer to the Get Started page for basic instructions on spinning up and interacting with the demos from a separate docker-compose.
+Refer to the (Get Started page)[../intro] for basic instructions on spinning up and interacting with the demos from a separate docker-compose.

 ## Manually starting the demos

 You can prepare and run multiple demos.
-To prepare a demo, navigate to its directory, e.g.
+To prepare a demo, launch Pipeline Manager and navigate to the directory of the demo, e.g.
 ```bash
 cd demo/project_demo00-SecOps
 ```

-If `simulator` directory exists - the following initializes simulated input data and creates Kafka input and output topics:
+If the `simulator` directory exists - the following command generates simulated input data and creates the required Kafka input and output topics:
 ```bash
 cargo run --manifest-path simulator/Cargo.toml --release -- 300000
 ```

-> For SecOps demo, argument `300000` specifies number of mock rows to be generated, which impacts duration of the demo and system load.
+> For SecOps demo, argument `300000` specifies the number of simulated CI pipelines to be generated, which impacts duration of the demo and system load.
 YMMV!

-Use dbsp python library to create and compile SQL Program, and prepare the Pipeline that utilizes them.
+Use `dbsp` python library to create and compile SQL Program, and prepare the Pipeline that utilizes them.
 ```bash
 python3 run.py --dbsp_url http://localhost:8080 --actions prepare
 ```

 > You should update `--dbsp_url` depending on where Pipeline Manager is getting served from.

-Now you can see your demo on Pipeline Management page of Web Console.
+Now you can see the prepared demos on the Pipeline Management page of the Web Console.